How Insoles For Fallen Arches Reduce Pain & Fatigue

 Fallen arches can be very painful, so for people suffering from them, finding ways to reduce pain and fatigue is important.
 Fortunately, there are ways to avoid the unnecessary pain of fallen arches, including adding insoles to your footwear.
-While insoles won't cure fallen arches, they will provide the support your arches need to ease your foot pain.
+While shoe insoles for flat feet won't cure fallen arches, they will provide the support your arches need to ease your foot pain.

 - Most people with flat feet are born with them.
 Many children have flat feet, as arches can develop during pre-adolescence.